arnavroy/text-summarizer/README.md

 TextSummarizer
 ==============

-Client side extractive text summarization using JS, based on [TextRank](http://acl.ldc.upenn.edu/acl2004/emnlp/pdf/Mihalcea.pdf).
-Since there's no server trip involved, one can can safely use it for sensitive data.
+Client side extractive text summarization using JavaScript, based on [TextRank](http://acl.ldc.upenn.edu/acl2004/emnlp/pdf/Mihalcea.pdf).
+There's no network IO involved, all the computations happen on the local machine.